obi-a/ragios/README.md

 ###Ragios (Saint Ruby)

 While reading the book “Nagios: system and Network Monitoring” by Wolfgang Barth, I thought it will be a good idea to write a Ruby based System and Network Monitoring tool similar to Nagios.
-Ruby makes programmers more productive, so the goal of this project is to make system administration fun and more productive.
+Ruby makes programmers more productive, a key goal of this project is to make system administration fun and more productive.

 So I started writing such a tool.
 Since it was inspired by Nagios, I will call it Ragios (Ruby Agios) aka Saint Ruby since Agios is Saint in Greek.